CiscoDevNet/appdynamics-eks-blueprints-addon/docs/MANUAL_STEPS_FOR_INSTALLING_THE_APPDYNAMICS_ADDON.md

 -	__LPAD VM__: A 'Launchpad' Lab VM with pre-configured tooling for Kubernetes and AWS CLI Operations.

-For SE-lead workshops, the Lab VM image is built and maintained by Cisco/AppDynamics.
+For SE-lead workshops, the Lab VM image is built and maintained by Cisco AppDynamics.
 However, all of the artifacts used to build the image are present in this project, so customers are free to customize and build their own VM images if desired.